Germany, France haul euro zone out of recession

 The scope and form of the austerity drive in the European Union is now changing, however.

 Policymakers still say adjustments in excessive deficits and high debt are essential.
-But they now emphasize that any action taken must not choke growth and must help create jobs.
+But they now emphasise that any action taken must not choke growth and must help create jobs.

-European Central Bank President Mario Draghi said this month that labor market conditions remained weak, though he expected the bloc to benefit from a gradual recovery in global demand.
+European Central Bank President Mario Draghi said this month that labour market conditions remained weak, though he expected the bloc to benefit from a gradual recovery in global demand.

 BEYOND THE EURO ZONE